lattice-8094/propp/docs/quick_start.md

 | `cat` | Type of the entity |
 | `confidence` | Model's confidence score (0-1) for this detection |
 | `text` | The actual text of the mention |

+To learn more about how mention detection is performed under the hood, check the [Algorithms Section](algorithms/#mention_spans_detection_model)

 ### Step 6: Adding Linguistic Features